fwhigh/fwhigh.github.io/_drafts/2021-03-22-ml-loss-function-cheat-sheet.markdown

 Cheat sheet for deriving loss functions from a data generating model likelihood and optional priors.
-This post is different from other cheat sheets because it includes more model types than I have typically seen in one place, including survival and quantile models.
+This post is different from other cheat sheets because it includes more model types than I have typically seen in one place, including survival and quantile models, and it includes second derivatives.

 # Bayes theorem